 - privacy policies – there is a bunch of GDPR policies templates on the web, mostly provided by law companies offering also consultancy, you can use.
 Seek also for guidelines given by European Union or local EU member states regulator institutions.

-- cookie control banners – seek for WordPress plugins or other tools allowing you to implement cookie pop-up banners and consent to collect in case of visitors from European Union.
+- cookie control banners – seek for WordPress plugins or other tools allowing you to implement cookie pop-up banners and consent to collect in case of visitors from the European Union.

 Illustrate GDPR Terms & Requirements